altgans/altgans.github.io/src/posts/linux-setup.md

 2025-11-03 21:00
 Wrote a bit more about my editor setup and choice >> [[texteditor-vs-markdown-editor]] TODO set up [Sioyek](https://sioyek.info/) as PDF viewr

+2025-11-06 15:44
+looking into local LLMs
+`ollama`, `golama` and `LM studio`
+TODO set up photo management and tagging for my holiday pictures and snapshots TODO set up a document management (paperless?) removed `marketext`, as I use `nvim` exclusively now